 Every week, millions of people buy lottery tickets in the hope that this week, finally, it will be their turn to win big.
 But is being a lottery millionaire all it is made out to be?
 Not according to this sorry bunch...

 Who wants to be a millionaire?
-Most people, surely (except billionaires of course).
-But sadly, winning a truck-load of money on the lottery, any lottery, comes with a heap of baggage.
+Most people, surely, except billionaires of course.
+Sadly, winning a truck-load of money on the lottery comes with a heap of baggage.

-Daydreams of a millionaire lifestyle seem to have a habit of turning sour faster than a sub-prime mortgage - isolation, paranoia, drugs, crime, poverty and prison await those who fail to adjust, as this top ten of 'Lottery Losers' shows:
+Daydreams of a millionaire lifestyle seem to have a habit of turning sour: isolation, paranoia, drugs, crime, poverty and prison await those who fail to adjust, as this top ten of 'Lottery Losers' shows:

-After the novelty had worn off and the obligatory lavish holiday, wedding and new home were done and dusted, he got bored and returned to work at MacDonalds.
+After the novelty had worn off and the obligatory lavish holiday, wedding and new home were done and dusted, he got bored and returned to work at McDonald's.

 Her generosity in giving money to a variety of political, educational and community causes was commendable - but just eight years later she filed for bankruptcy.

-Thirteen miserable years later, he hasn't lost his money, but he has lost all his friends - even the ones he treated to new £100,000 homes - and lost touch with his family.
+Thirteen miserable years later, he has not lost his money, but he has lost all his friends - even the ones he treated to new £100,000 homes - and lost touch with his family.

 The original lottery car crash, he quickly got divorced, faced several lawsuits and was eventually indicted for selling cocaine.

 He moved to California, and invested in a car business with his brothers.
 Five years later, he was bankrupt and back working as a machinist.